 - 45-minute drive from Ronald Reagan Washington National Airport (DCA)(Traffic can cause travel time to increase significantly)

-- Many other chain hotels, VRBO and Airbnb properties, and other options throughout Annapolis
+- VRBO and Airbnb properties are available in the historic district and throughout Annapolis